-Objectives Priority projects Informing strategies Lead 24/25 25/26 26/27 27/28 Future 3.1 Address the needs of families, children, and young people.
-3.1.1 Implement the Youth Connect program with annual engagement activities to understand youth needs, raise awareness of local services, and recommend priority actions.
-Development and Community Services • • • • 3.2 Address the needs of seniors.
+Objectives Priority projects Informing strategies Lead 25/26 26/27 27/28 28/29 Future 3.1 Address the needs of families, children, and young people.
+3.1.1 Implement an engagement program with local youth, to understand youth needs, raise awareness of local services, and recommend priority actions.
+Development and Community Services • • 3.2 Address the needs of seniors.
 3.2.1 Progress partnership and funding options to provide a residential aged care facility (nursing home) in Boddington, and provide the community with triennial updates on progress.
 Aged Care Accommodation and Services Strategy Office of the Chief Executive 0 0 0 3.2.2 Implement consultation activities to understand the needs of seniors, and recommend priority actions.
-Aged Care Accommodation and Services Strategy Development and Community Services • 3.3 Improve access and inclusion for people with disability.
-Upgrade ACROD parking in the town centre.
-Boddington Town Centre Revitalisation Masterplan Infrastructure Services 0
+Aged Care Accommodation and Services Strategy Development and Community Services • • 3.2.3 Investigate options to increase age-friendly services and activities within the Shire, including consideration of a dedicated facility, program partnerships, or enhanced use of existing community spaces.
+Development and Community Services •